 But Hamerman said SaaS applications that were purposely built to meet specific needs -- such as Adaptive Insights (planning and budgeting), Kyriba (treasury and risk management), Blue Ridge Inventory Group (inventory and demand management), and WebFilings (regulatory compliance and reporting) -- have had significant success because of their depth of functionality, and in many cases, friendlier pricing.

-It was functionality that attracted one large financial services provider to WebFilings.
+It was functionality that attracted one large financial services provider to WebFilings (now known as Workiva).
 The company, which asked not to be identified, by 2011 had grown frustrated with the outmoded process for reporting financial data to the U.S. Securities and Exchange Commission (SEC).

 The multibillion-dollar securities company, like many of its competitors, had relied upon a printing company to aid it in assembling and packaging of data for submission to the SEC.
 In more recent years, that printer had enlisted the services of a third-party software company to help tag financial data using eXtensible Business Reporting Language, or XBRL, a standard adopted by the SEC in 2008 to make it easier for investors to analyze data.